 The titles of associate, graduate, postgraduate diploma and fellow used by OXCEL’s diplomas are not regulated titles in the UK and there is no universally recognized standard for their content or length.

-All issues of acceptance and recognition relating to OXCEL diplomas are entirely the responsibility of the receiving party concerned.
+OXCEL Certifications have a history of acceptance within a wide range of business settings.
+However, all issues of acceptance and recognition are entirely the responsibility of the receiving party concerned.
 The prospective candidate should check with any third party from whom they might desire recognition to establish what their position will be before they enrol.
 OXCEL cannot undertake this process for enquirers.

-Nature of degree courses offered by the Western Orthodox University
+Nature of degree courses offered by European-American University

-The Western Orthodox University is not accredited by any governmental or parastatal body.
-Its degree awards are not intended to be the equivalent of United Kingdom qualifications for any purpose (not limited to career, professional or immigration purpose).
+Degree awards of European-American University are not intended to be the equivalent of United Kingdom qualifications for any purpose (not limited to career, professional or immigration purpose).
 It is the responsibility of the prospective student to ensure that the credential they are seeking meets their present and anticipated future needs and to make enquiries of any third party from whom they might seek acceptance of their credential before enrolling.

 Mentoring, assessment and examination may be arranged by email.
 Mentors, assessors and examiners may hold degrees from non-UK universities which may or may not be accredited by a government-approved body.

-In making application, the applicant understands that the Western Orthodox University reserves the right to make all necessary changes to student programmes and mentoring arrangements at any time.
+In making application, the applicant understands that European-American University reserves the right to make all necessary changes to student programmes and mentoring arrangements at any time.
 Changes may be made to the jurisdiction or location of the University and to its accreditation arrangements at any time without notice.